Bigger is not always better. Why further College Football Playoff expansion would be detrimental

 Throughout the duration of his career, Dennis has had an immense impact on those he interacts with.
 He serves as an inspiration to aspiring journalists through his dedication to connection.

-Dennis currently serves as the Associate Professor of Mass Communications at Piedmont University in Athens, Georgia.
+Dennis currently serves as the Associate Professor of Mass Communications at Piedmont University in Demorest, Georgia.

 Grady Leatherwood